VOLTTRON/volttron-docker/README_DHUB.md

 * You must create a `volttron_configs` directory that will hold all your agent configurations.
 For an example of what files can be put in this directory, see [volttron-docker/configs](https://github.com/VOLTTRON/volttron-docker/tree/main/configs).
 This directory will be bind-mounted into your container.

 After you have completed all the prerequisites, you can now run the container.

 NOTE: You need to ensure that the source paths for your bind mounts (i.e. your local version of platform_config.yml and the directory volttron_configs) are properly created.
 In the following example, the file and directory are placed in the working directory denoted by `pwd`:

+NOTE2: You also need to specify the tag of the image which you want to run.
+It takes the form `eclipsevolttron/volttron:[tag]`, where tag is the tag that you want to use.
+For example, `eclipsevolttron/volttron:v3.0` uses the tagged image `v3.0`
 ```shell
 docker run \
 --name volttron1 \